How Long Can I Stay on My Parents’ Insurance

 Health insurance through the ACA marketplace

-This is yet another affordable policy you can get as a 26-year-old.
+This is yet another affordable insurance you can get as a 26-year-old.
 These insurance plans can be obtained through the health insurance marketplace.
 Unfortunately, this health insurance is not available to everyone.
 They can be obtained only by people under 30 years of age or people above the age of 30 who are not financially stable and cannot afford job-based plans or a marketplace plan.

 From these options and the rest, you can select the one that works best for you.